thomas-fritsch/psdt/README.md

   _Location:_ `http://thomas-fritsch.github.io/psdt/repository/`
 * Wait for the software list to be displayed, select _PostScript Language_
   ![Install](install.png)]
-* Proceed to install the software in the usual manner
+* Follow the instructions in the usual manner

 ## Development setup